gosub-com/Zurfur/README.md

 to `this` in the constructor.  `init` is called after the object is created and it has access to `this` and may call other member functions.

-`Equals`, `GetHashCode`, and `Clone` are generated automatically for types that don't contain pointers or define a `dispose` function.
+`Equals`, `GetHashCode`, `Clone`, and `DeepClone` are generated automatically for types that don't contain pointers or define a `drop` function.
 The `Equals` function compares values, not object references (although object references may be used to speed up the comparison).
 Types that don't have an `Equals` function may not be compared with `==` or `!=`.

-`clone` without parameters is always a deep copy for mutable types, and a shallow copy for immutable types.
-Parameters can be used to create new immutable objects with different values (e.g. `person.Clone(FirstName: "Jeremy")`).
-Objects can be cloned to a buffer for transport to a Webworker (e.g. `person.Clone(Buffer)`).
-The buffer clone will be super fast, laid out in memory so that it can be chopped up directly into DlMalloc allocated objects.

-A class may define `dispose`, which the user of the class may call or `use` to dispose of the object (e.g. `@a = use File.Open(...)` calls `dispose` at the end of the scope).
-Calling `dispose` multiple times is not an error.

-A class may define `drop`, which is called by the garbage collector when the object becomes unreachable.
-Once unreachable, always unreachable, there is no resurrection.
-Therefore, the `drop` function does not have access to `this` or any of its reference fields since they may have already been reclaimed.
-It does have access to value types and pointer fields.
-It should raise a debug panic if the object is still  *open* when `drop` is called (in a release, an error should be logged and resources cleaned up).

-There are no guarantees as to when `drop` is called, it could be very quickly if the compiler determines the object is dead at the end of the scope, or if reference counting is used.
-Drops may be queued and called later.
-Or they might be called a long time later in a fully garbage collected environmnet.
-It is an error for the user of an object to allow it to be reclaimed while in the *open* state.
+Like Rust, an explicit `clone` is required to copy any type that requires dynamic allocation.
+If the type contains only `int`, `str`, and `Array`, it will implicitly clone itself.
+If the type contains `List`, `Map`, or `Buffer`, it must be explicitly cloned.
+Some types, such as `FileStream` can't be cloned at all.

+`clone` clones the entire object, but does a shallow copy of pointers.
+For instance, `List<MyType>>` is cloned fully provided that `MyType` doesn't contain a pointer.
+Even if `MyType` contained a `List<str>`, everything is cloned.
+For `List<^MyType>`, the pointer is copied and `MyType` is not cloned.  `DeepClone` can be used to clone the entire object graph regardless of pointers or circular references.

+A type may define `drop`, which is called deterministically when the object goes out of scope.
+If the object is boxed (e.g. `^MyType`), then there is no such guarantee.
+Boxed objects may have `drop` called at any time after they are no longer reachable.
+If a `^FileStream` were still open when the object is dropped non-deterministically, it is considered a programming error.
+In debug mode, the debugger would stop.
+In release mode, an error is logged, but the program would carry on.

+The `drop` function does not have access to any references or `boxed` types.
+There is no zombie resurrection.

 ### Lambda and Function Variables

-**TBD:** The `@` is used to make it easy to recognize new local variables:
+The `@` symbol is used to make it easy to recognize new local variables:

     // Find max value and sort the list using lambdas
     @a = 0